timveil-cockroach/geospatial-jpa-example/README.md

 )
 ```

-a single row insert is attmepted using JPA/Hibernate and fails with the following error when using the `org.hibernate.dialect.CockroachDB201Dialect` but succeeds when using `org.hibernate.spatial.dialect.postgis.PostgisDialect`...
+a single row insert is attempted using JPA/Hibernate and fails with the following error when using the `org.hibernate.dialect.CockroachDB201Dialect` but succeeds when using `org.hibernate.spatial.dialect.postgis.PostgisDialect`...
 ```
 java.lang.IllegalStateException: Failed to execute ApplicationRunner
 	at org.springframework.boot.SpringApplication.callRunner(SpringApplication.java:798) ~[spring-boot-2.4.0.jar:2.4.0]